dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

 # hostname: ""
 # # ip is the advertise ip of the host.
 # ip: ""
+#

-  # scheduler_cluster_id is the ID of the cluster to which the scheduler belongs.
+  # schedulerClusterID is the ID of the cluster to which the scheduler belongs.
   # NOTE: This field is used to identify the cluster to which the scheduler belongs.
   # If this flag is set, the idc, location, hostname and ip will be ignored when listing schedulers.
   schedulerClusterID: 1